 You can only export Gutenberg blocks when you have used a block and saved that to Reusables.
 Without that there’s nothing to export.

-Before you start thinking about exporting your blocks, take a block, customize and then save that to Reusables.
-After you are done with styling your block, just click on the three dots on the Toolbar then click on Add to Reusables Blocks in the dropdown.
+At first, you have to create a block that you want to reuse.
+After you are done with creating and styling your block, just click on the three dots on the Toolbar then click on Create pattern/reusables block in the dropdown.

-The system requires you to give the to be saved block a name at the top of the block.
+The system requires you to give the to be saved pattern a name at the top of the block.
 Type a name then click on Save on your right.

-Once you have styled and saved a block, click on the three dots on the top right toolbar to access and manage all saved blocks in Reusables.
+Once you have styled and saved a block, click on the + button and click on the pattern icon on the top right toolbar to access and manage all saved blocks in Reusables.
+There you’ll find the newly added reusable patterns or blocks.

-Block exporting option is not shown until you hover your cursor on a block name.
-While hovering over a block name, the options like Edit, Trash, and Export as JSON appear at the bottom of each saved block.
+While hovering over a block name, options like Edit, Trash, and Export as JSON appear at the bottom of each saved block.
+Click on the Export as JSON option to export that specific pattern.

 You have been working on the site where you created the blocks so far.
-Now you need to go to the target site and access the Manage All Reusable Blocks area.
+Now you need to go to the target site and import the pattern.
+Click on the Import from JSON button at the top, choose the JSON file, and hit the Import button.

 Step 5.
 Access the imported block in the Gutenberg editor